wdbo/webdocbook/docs/Troubleshooting.md

 ### How-to: make a custom configuration

-The configuration of *DocBook* is stored by default in the `src/config/docbook.ini` file that is initially a symbolic link to `src/config/dist/docbook.dist.ini`.
+The configuration of *WebDocBook* is stored by default in the `src/config/docbook.ini` file that is initially a symbolic link to `src/config/dist/docbook.dist.ini`.
 If you want to manually build a custom configuration file, you can replace the symbolic link by a hard copy of the distributed configuration file and edit it: